-Who is allowed to enroll in Summer Session for-credit courses?
+Who is eligible to enroll in Summer Session for-credit courses?

-Summer Session courses are open to currently enrolled Duke undergraduate students, DKU undergraduate students, and undergraduate students at other universities (i.e., not seeking their degree at Duke).
-A selection of Term 2 Summer Session courses are open to rising 11th and 12th grade high school students.
+Summer Session courses are open to currently enrolled Duke undergraduate students, DKU undergraduate students, and undergraduate students at other accredited universities (i.e., not seeking their degree at Duke).
+Select Term 2 Summer Session courses are open to academically advanced, rising 11th and 12th -grade high school students.

-What is the tuition rate and required fees for summer 2022?
-(2022 fee update pending)
+What is the tuition and fees for summer?

 When will tuition and fees post to student accounts?
 What is the payment deadline?

 Term 1- Bill date: April 15 Due date: May 12

 Term 2- Bill date: May 15 Due date: June 12

 Visiting students with outstanding tuition and fee balances on the last day of drop/add will be dropped from their course(s) by the Summer Session office.

 Explore the Schedule of Classes.
 Use the DukeHub Class Search.
 Then, select the Term and Subject.
 Carefully review course details and make sure the mode of delivery is appropriate for your summer plans.
 If you plan to be entirely remote, please make sure there are no required in-person components to your selected course.
 If a course requires a prerequisite, it will be mentioned in the official course description.
 Any prerequisites should be on the transcript you submit for admission.
 Questions about specific courses may be directed to Kim Price at email@example.com.

 Is there a chance that courses could be cancelled due to low enrollment?